 "Edward!" she whispered flustered, struggling in my grasp to pull away from me.

 I laughed and sat her back down on her feet.
-My whole attitude had truly changed since the afternoon.
-I was positively giddy over her find as we made our way to the checkout, my evening plans already forming in my head.
+My whole attitude had truly changed since the morning.
+I was floating, positively giddy over her find as we made our way to the checkout, my evening plans already forming in my head.

 Damn, that's a shit load of sheets, The college age boy's thoughts pulled me from my own as he swiped the bar codes over the infra red light.